The Spectrum Support Program is able to offer enrollment to about 75% of the students who apply during the open

-How many students do you serve through the Spectrum Support Program?
+How many students who apply for support are offered enrollment to the Spectrum Support Program?

 What have been the biggest challenges for your student participants?

-First year students often struggle with accessing campus resources, time management and organization, managing stress/anxiety, self-advocacy, and connecting with others; professors and peers.
-Upper class students often struggle with navigating the co-op and job search process,
+First year students often need support to transition to RIT including getting familiar with and accessing campus resources, strategies for time management and organization, plans for managing stress/anxiety, strengthening self-advocacy, and finding ways to connect with professors and peers.
+Upper class students often benefit from assistance with navigating the co-op and job search process,